Jon

 Jon Rahm’s hole-in-one record

-The second of these has gone down in history as one of the most extraordinary aces you’ll ever see.
+During a practice round at the 2020 Masters, Rahm made one of the most extraordinary aces you’ll ever see.
 His tee shot at the short 16th skipped several times on the surface of the water that guards the green before rolling slowly but surely into the hole.

 Jon Rahm’s rightful status as one of the world’s leading players